Diamond Platnumz: Personal life

+Diamond has also been said and in various occasions confirmed that he is dating fellow WCB Wasafi label mate, Zuchu.

 Commercial activities

 On 23 January 2019, Diamond Platnumz was officially introduced as Pepsi Brand Ambassador in East Africa.

 On 13 September 2019, Diamond Platnumz became Brand Ambassador of Parimatch Africa.

 On 25 September 2019, Diamond was named the Nice One Brand Ambassador.

 On 4 March 2020, Diamond Platnumz was unveiled as the new Brand Ambassador of Coral Paints (Tanzania).

 On 11 December 2021 he launched Wasafibet in partnership with Odibets-a Kenyan Sports betting company.

+In April 2022 he was unveiled as the new brand ambassador for Airtel Tanzania.